Mutrux Firm Injury Lawyers

 In some cases, the manufacturer of the truck involved in the accident could be held liable for faulty components or maintenance issues that could have led to the accident.

 Let’s be honest, when an 80,000-pound semi-truck collides with your vehicle, there’s nothing “minor” about it.
-But when it comes to St. Louis truck accident settlements, some factors can send your case value soaring faster than a fully loaded rig on I-70.
+But when it comes to truck accident settlements, some factors can send your case value soaring faster than a fully loaded rig on I-70.
 Here’s what really drives those big numbers:

 1. The More Serious the Injuries, the Higher the Settlement